-Annex A:

-Complaints of harassment against a member of the College staff
+Annexe A: Complaints of Harassment Against a Member of the College Staff

-1. The Procedure below applies in all cases where the person who is the subject of the complaint is a member of College staff, or who has an association with a particular college, such as through an employment agency or as a contractor.
-The Domestic Bursar will have oversight of all cases, and will take the lead as appropriate in liaising with other parts of the College structure.
-Should a complaint be made against the Domestic Bursar, an Investigator will be appointed, from amongst the Fellows of the College, who has had no prior knowledge of the harassment allegation in question.

-2. Where the complainant is a student, support during this process will be provided by the Dean for Equality & Diversity and, where relevant, the University's Director of Student Welfare and Support Services' Office.
+- 1. The Procedure below applies in all cases where the person who is the subject of the complaint is a member of College staff, or who has an association with a particular college, such as through an employment agency or as a contractor.
+The Domestic Operations Manager will have oversight of all cases and will take the lead, as appropriate, in liaising with other parts of the College structure.
+Should a complaint be made against the Domestic Operations Manager an Investigator will be appointed from amongst the Fellows of the College, who has had no prior knowledge of the harassment allegation in question. - 2.
+Where the complainant is a student, support during this process will be provided by the Dean for Equality & Diversity, the Senior Tutor and, where relevant, the University's Director of Student Welfare and Support Services' Office.